esin87/covid19-data/README.md

 # Covid-19 Data

 This site was created to provide a simple, free and open-source user interface for [covid19api.com](https://covid19api.com/).
+See the deployed site [here](https://esin87.github.io/covid19-data/).

 The application was intended to create a straightforward access point for up-to-date statistics on COVID-19 confirmed cases, deaths, and recoveries.